MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-304.md

 ---
-title: Azure Lab Mixed Reality - Face Recognition
+title: MR and Azure 304 - Face recognition
 description: Azure Lab teaching how to implement Azure Face Recognition within a mixed reality Unity3D Application.
-author: v-arood
+author: drneil
-ms.author:
+ms.author: v-arood
-ms.date:
+ms.date: 05/18/2018
-keywords: azure, face recognition, mixed reality, unity3d
+keywords: azure, mixed reality, academy, unity, tutorial, api, face recognition, hololens, immersive, vr
 ---

-# Lab 4.
-Face Recognition capabilities with HoloLens
+# MR and Azure 304: Face recognition

 ![outcome of completing this lab](images/AzureLabs-Lab4-00.png)

-In this Lab you will learn how to add Face Identification capabilities to a **Mixed Reality Application** (MR), using Azure Cognitive Services, with the **Microsoft Face API**.
+In this course you will learn how to add face recognition capabilities to a mixed reality application, using Azure Cognitive Services, with the Microsoft Face API.

 **Azure Face API** is a Microsoft service, which provides developers with the most advanced face algorithms, all in the cloud.
 The **Face API** has two main functions: face detection with attributes, and face recognition.
 This allows developers to simply set a set of groups for faces, and then, send query images to the service later, to determine to whom a face belongs.
 For more information, visit the [Azure Face Recognition page](https://azure.microsoft.com/en-us/services/cognitive-services/face/).